 An independent philanthropic foundation, MFH was created in the year 2000, following Blue Cross Blue Shield of Missouri’s conversion from nonprofit to for-profit status.
 It is the largest organization of its kind in the state and among the largest in the country.

-About the Community Foundation of the Ozarks: The CFO is a regional public charitable foundation that holds about 3,000 funds for donors, nonprofit partners and 49 affiliate foundations, including the Willow Springs Community Foundation.
+About the Community Foundation of the Ozarks: The CFO is a regional public charitable foundation that holds about 3,000 funds for donors, nonprofit partners and 49 affiliate foundations.
 Founded in 1973, the CFO has made grants and distributions of more $300 million and currently holds assets of more than $267 million, as of June 30, 2017.